 - Invite your counter to read the questions on the poster.

 - Start counting around the house!

 - Come back and fill in the answers.

 - I wish I had a magic wand for my son to make him believe in his ability to write, to know that he doesn’t have to be perfect and to understand that just because reading is easy doesn’t mean that writing should be or that there is anything wrong because it’s hard.
 So instead we are doing lots of fun writing… and hoping we turn the corner gently on his terms if possible.
-He likes to “split the work” so I made sure we were counting some things with 2 digits, I’d do one or make dots for him and he’d do the other.
-I don’t think it’s worth it to push to frustration , instead finding ways to make him willing is more my style.
+He likes to “split the work” so I made sure we were counting some things with two digits, I’d do one or make dots for him, and he’d do the other.
+I don’t think it’s worth it to push to frustration, instead of finding ways to make him willing is more my style.

 - Search your house poster to see which question has the biggest number and which is the smallest.

-1, 2, Buckle My Shoe by Anna Grossnickle Hines is a wonderful first counting book, and a favorite of my daughter.
-The text is the simple rhyme, the pictures are photos of quilted numbers and buttons.
+1, 2, Buckle My Shoe by Anna Grossnickle Hines is a wonderful first counting book and a favorite of my daughter.
+The text is a simple rhyme; the pictures are photos of quilted numbers and buttons.
 The buttons correspond to the numbers and are so bright that they practically beg a child to touch and count them.
-My daughter who is 14 months loves to push the buttons, trace the numbers and laughs at the hen.
+My daughter who is 14 months loves to push the buttons, trace the numbers, and laughs at the hen.
 Very sweet book.